Clan Jetties Of Penang

 Temple At The Entrance Of Chew Jetty In Penang

-1. Ong Clan Jetty Penang (姓王桥)
+1. Ong Jetty (姓王桥)

-You can see what a typical jetty looked like before settlement!
+Hidden from plain sight by the Penang Port Commission building, you can see what a typical jetty looked like before settlement!
 Though there hardly any people staying there now.

-2. Lim Clan Jetty Penang (姓林桥)
+2. Lim Jetty (姓林桥)

-One of the larger clan jetties with a long walkway, you’ll find Lim Clan Jetty close to the present ferry terminal.
+One of the larger clan jetties with a long walkway, you’ll find Lim Jetty close to the present ferry terminal.

 Part of this village was destroyed during World War II.
 Reconstruction saw the creation of new temples and houses.